CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: Examples: Quantized convolution semigroups

 \brem In \cite[Part II]{Mar03}, Markiewicz examines the Arveson system of the normal continuous time one-parameter Markov semigroup $\bfam{T_{\mu_t}}_{t\in\R_+}$ on $\sB(L)=\ol{\cB}^s$ obtained from a one-parameter convolution semigroup $\mu$ and the unique irreducible continuous representation of $CCR(\C,\om)$.
 Shalit studied the \nbd{2}parameter case, and proved in \cite[Theorem 3.4.12]{Sha09} that the marginal semigroups (in our words) commute GNS-subPS-strongly (and, therefore, by Shalit \cite{Sha08,Sha08CORR}, admit an \nbd{E_0}dilation). \erem

 \brem It is well known that a weakly continuous convolution semigroup $\bfam{\mu_t}_{t\in\R_+}$ of probability measures on (the locally compact abelian Lie group) $\C$ characterizes (up to stochastic equivalence) a L\'{e}vy process with values in $\C$.
 By $S_t:=\id*\mu_t$, where \beqn{ \SB{\id*\mu_t(f)}(z) ~:=~ \int f(z-w)\,d\mu_t(w), }\eeqn we define a Markov semigroup $S=\bfam{S_t}_{t\in\R_+}$ on $\cC:=C_b(\C)$ or $\cC:=\wt{C_0(\C)}$.
-A similar statement is true for all quantum L\'{e}vy processes, and Skeide \cite{Ske05b} points out that the GNS-correspondences always have the form $L^2(\mu_t)\otimes\cB$ with nontrivial left action, while the $L^2(\mu_t)$ form an Arveson system.
+A similar statement is true for all quantum L\'{e}vy processes, and Skeide \cite{Ske05b} points out that the GNS-correspondences always have the form $L^2(\mu_t)\otimes\cB$ with nontrivial left action, while the $L^2(\mu_t)$ form a subproduct system of Hilbert spaces.
 One may check that also the Markov semigroup $S_*\colon\mu\mapsto\id*\mu$ is fully strongly commuting.

 Of course, being indexed by the same monoid, it would be interesting to examine the relation between the semigroups $S_*$ and $T_*$. \erem